Handbook

 Media Center

 The media center staff is available for those who need help.
-Students may use the media center before school beginning at 7:30 A.M..
+Students may use the media center before school begins at 7:50 A.M. or hours set by the school administration.
 Students may also utilize the media center after school until 3:30 P.M..
 When visiting the media center with a class, students should enter the facility in a quiet and orderly fashion.
 They should observe media center rules, which include having no food, drinks, candy, or chewing gum, and they should work quietly and respectfully.
 Students should observe the rights of others by returning borrowed materials by the due date.

 Nurse